tomrndom/osf-website/src/pages/about/staff/index.md

       picture: /img/about-staff/deniseridolofo.jpg
       title: Marketing Consultant
     - description: >-
-        FNtech is the Foundation's events production partner working behind the scenes to produce our  global OpenStack Summits.
-Based in Los Angeles and San Francisco, FNtech specializes in sponsor  fulfillment, audio/video, lighting, staging and full-service production for corporate and live events.
+        FNTECH is the long-time production partner behind some of our more significant Foundation events, including the Open Infrastructure Summit, OpenDev, and Project Teams Gathering (PTG).
+With headquarters in both Southern and Northern California, FNTECH specializes in all types of
+        events: simple meetings to extremely complex conferences.
+Domestic and abroad.
+In-person, virtual and everything in-between.
+Have an event concept, but don’t know where to begin?
+Reach out to FNTECH today for ideas and advice!
       name: FNTech
       picture: /img/about-staff/fntech.jpg
       title: Events Management Partner